theflashwin/GitOwl/README.md

 1. Adding functionality to actually edit the changelog - I am in the process of adding this, I know how to but I want to interface to be pretty and simplistic, and haven't really found a good approach on how to do this
 2. Security - adding the ability for pages to be public, private, etc...
 3. User Accounts - my plan is to allow three free changelogs per account, and then have a paid tier for unlimited.
-Also, this will help users remember and keep track of the repositories they've edited
+Also, this will help users remember and keep track of the repositories they've edited {DONE}

 ## Apology